Lab Manual

 • You aren’t expected to come into lab on weekends and holidays, and you aren’t expected to stay late at night.
 You are expected to get your work done (whatever time of day you like to do it).

-• Keeping regular hours in the lab is required, but it’s up to you to decice which and how many those hours those are.
+• Keeping regular hours in the lab is required, and it’s up to you to decide which and how many those hours those are.
 Working from home, a study room, or a coffee shop is fine, but we’ve also set up the lab intentionally so that it’s open, collaborative, and community oriented.
 It’s up to you to get things done, and active experimentation with what kind of schedule works well for you is recommended (and fun)!

 • Keep the living room clean, and no food on the couches please.
 Eating at your desk is fine, but clean up food waste, crumbs, spills.